Colorado's Red Cross Chapter Calling For Donations To Help Kentucky Following Deadly, Devastating Tornado

 “Ninety percent of all donations they go straight to disaster victims.”

-She said they will likely be sending volunteers down just waiting for the call.MORE NEWS: Paul Abreu-Serrano & Damon Robinson Now In Custody For Fort Morgan Murder
+She said they will likely be sending volunteers down just waiting for the call.MORE NEWS: Pueblo Rancher Richard Sears Sentenced To Prison, Repayment Of Nearly $5 Million

 People can donate to the Red Cross by calling 1-800-red-cross, visiting Redcross.org or by texting “Red Cross” to 90999 to give a $10 donation.